rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 Valid options are:

 *title*
-    String - The title of the paragraph
+    String - The title of the paragraph.
 *image*
-    String - URL of image to use, if desired *required*
+    String - URL of image to use, if desired.
+*required*
     Boolean - ``true`` or ``false`` to specify this input is required.
 Defaults to ``false``.